 - Read the thesis, paying attention to the various qualities mentioned above, and assess its merits.

 - Prepare questions and comments to initiate and guide the discussion during the oral examination.
-Please also prepare a version of questions and comments to share with the student.

 - Prior to the campus visit, should questions or concerns arise over a student’s work, consult with department members.